Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 1. In the new *Computer name* screen, enter your new computer name in the waiting text field: **srv2-SenecaUsername**
 1. Press **Enter** on your keyboard to confirm the change.
 1. The system now asks you about restarting.
 Enter **Y** to choose yes and hit the **Enter** key to confirm.
-1. Once you've restarted and logged back in, go back to the *Computer name* screen from Step 2 and double-check your new computer name is correct. **Do not skip this step!**
+1. Once you've restarted and logged back in, go back to the *Computer name* screen from Part 2 and double-check your new computer name is correct. **Do not skip this step!**
 1. If it is, you're done!

-### Step 3: Windows Activation
+### Part 3: Windows Activation

 Activating Windows unlocks certain settings and features.
 Since you've used your valid serial key (right?), you can activate with Microsoft easily.